hoelzer/dfg/README.md

 In addition you will see some labels at the margins.
 These are caused by another plugin which will just print the name of the label stated in `\label{}`.
 This can help by referencing sections and stuff.

 ## Customization

 Most of customization (citation style, etc.) can be done by changes in the `proposal.sty`.
+To change the default labels for referencing figures and tables (e.g. "Abbildung" for a figure in the german layout), look in the `Header.tex` file.
+Since v3.0.0 of the template the [cleveref](https://www.namsu.de/Extra/pakete/Cleveref.html) package is used replacing the standard `\ref` with the `\cref` command.

 ## Bibliography